SopadeGalinha/42-Libft/README.md

 # <h1>42 Libft</h1>

-42-Libft is a static library written in C language that provides a set of pre-implemented functions for manipulating strings, characters, arrays, and other common programming operations.
+Libft is a static library written in C language that provides a set of pre-implemented functions for manipulating strings, characters, arrays, and other common programming operations.
 The library is designed to be included in C projects, especially those developed as part of the curriculum at 42 Network coding schools.

 ## Getting Started